puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description
   Microsoft Edge doesn't clear the browsing data by default when it closes.
 Browsing data includes information entered in forms, passwords, and even the websites visited.

 If you enable this policy, all browsing data is deleted each time Microsoft Edge closes.
+Note that if you enable this policy, it takes precedence over how you configured [DefaultCookiesSetting](#defaultcookiessetting)

 If you disable or don't configure this policy, users can configure the Clear browsing data option in Settings.